 Are you eager to explore new possibilities as an artist, educator or scholar in the field of dance?
-Learn to recognize and cultivate your individual strengths through this program that encourages in-depth study in a range of dance practices and related fields.
+Learn to recognize and cultivate your unique strengths.

 The ASU MFA program in dance is normally accomplished during three years of residency.